aarhusstadsarkiv/stadsarkiv-client/generate_openaws_client/README.md

-# How to create the API client
+# How to create the openaws-client client

-This will create the openapi-client directory with the generated client.
+This will create the openaws-client from the openapi definition found on dev.openaws.dk

 ## Install
     cd generate_client